Jeffhabs/shuffle-test-web/README.md

   - Each questions contains view, edit, and delete options
   - Create new question press "New Question" button
     - Use category-picker to choose question category
-    - Use type-picker to chose either Short Anser, Long Answer, or Multiple Choice
+    - Use type-picker to chose either Short Answer, Long Answer, or Multiple Choice
     - Use "Text" input box to type main question
     - Use "Provided Language" input box to type programming language name
     - Use "Provided" input box to give extra question details and examples